-The general rule is that suppliers will be required to charge the 15% HST for any amount that becomes due without having been paid, or is paid without having become due, after June 30, 2016.2 Conversely, the 13% HST will apply to any consideration that becomes due or is paid before July 1, 2016.
+The general rule is that suppliers will be required to charge the 15% HST for any amount that becomes due without having been paid, or is paid without having become due, on or after July 1, 2016.1 Conversely, the 13% HST will apply to any consideration that becomes due or is paid before July 1, 2016.
 Specific transitional rules will apply to certain real property transactions.